Methodius III of Constantinople

 Descended from Crete, he served at the Church of the Theotokos of Chrysopigi in Galata.
 In 1646, he was elected Metropolitan of Heraclea.
-On 5 January 1668, he was elected Ecumenical Patriarch, succeeding Patriarch Clement.
+On 5 January 1668, he was elected Ecumenical Patriarch, succeeding Patriarch Clement of Constantinople.

-But because former Patriarch Parthenius was hostile towards him, he was forced to resign in March 1671 and to become a monk in the Nea Moni of Chios and after that in the Strofades Monastery in Zakynthos.
-In 1677, he went to Venice and became commissioner in the orthodox Church of Saint George, which served the local Greek-speaking community, until 1679 when he died.
+But because former Patriarch Parthenius IV of Constantinople was hostile towards him, he was forced to resign in March 1671 and to become a monk in the Nea Moni of Chios and after that in the Strofades Monastery in Zakynthos.
+In 1677, he went to Venice and became commissioner in the Orthodox Church of Saint George, which served the local Greek-speaking community, until 1679 when he died.